 - Update – make sure the knowledge is sustained and regularly updated.

 Change management has lots of inputs and outputs.
-As does data integrity and may other quality systems.
-Understanding these interrelationships, ensuring knowledge is appropriate captured and utilized, is a big way we improve and thrive.
+As does data integrity and other quality systems.
+Understanding these interrelationships, ensuring knowledge is appropriate, captured, and utilized, is a big way we improve and thrive.